alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Managed devices laptops will therefore have no access to Tier 3 or above Environments while 'roaming' away from a secure network, and access to Tier 3 and Tier 4 Environments can be restricted to appropriate physical spaces.

-### User management

-New user accounts are requested by users on the system and approved by Research Managers before they're assigned to projects.

-At Tier 2 and below, the Investigator has the authority to add new members to the research team, and the Research Manager has the authority to assign Referees.

-At Tier 3 and above, new Referees or members of the research team must be counter-approved by the Dataset Provider Representative.

-### Connection

-At Tier 1 and Tier 0, secure shell access to the Environment is possible without restrictions.
-The user should be able to set up port forwarding (redirecting a communication request from the secure Environment to the user's device) and use this to access remotely-running user interface clients from outside the Environment.

-At Tier 2 and above only remote desktop access is enabled.

-We may, in future, enable secure shell access at Tier 2, but this remains a work in progress.

-### Internet access

-Tier 2 and above Environments have no access to the internet, other than inbound through the access connection.

-Tier 0 and Tier 1 Environments have access to the open internet.

-### Software ingress

-For Tier 3, additional software or virtual machines arriving through the software ingress process must be reviewed and signed off by the Investigator and Referee before they can be accessed inside the Environment (with the exception of pre-approved virtual machines or package mirrors).

-For Tier 2, additional software or virtual machines requested by Researchers do not require review and/or sign off by anyone else, but must arrive through the software ingress process.

-For Tier 0 and Tier 1, users should be able to install software directly into the Environment (in user space) from the open internet.

-### Data ingress

-For Tier 3 and above, the high-security data transfer process is required.
-Lower-security data transfer processes are allowed at Tier 2 and below.

 ### Copy-paste

-At Tier 1 and 0 users should be permitted to copy out data when they believe their local device is secure, with the permission of the Investigator.

-At Tier 2 and above, copy-paste is disabled into and out of the remote desktop.
-(Copy-paste within the remote desktop is possible, but the paste-buffer which stores the short-term data is remote.)

 ### Refereeing of classification